John Kasich Is Considering A Run For Presidency In 2020 — Has Strong Words For The Republican Party

 There were also a few whispers about the possibility of John Kasich challenging Donald Trump as an independent candidate (courtesy of Reuters).
 Kasich dismissed those rumors quickly.

-Seldom does an incumbent president face a stiff challenge when running for re-election, and if John Kasich opts to run in the 2020 election it may open up the possibility of others follow suit.
+Seldom does an incumbent president face a stiff challenge when running for re-election, and if John Kasich opts to run in the 2020 election, it may open up the possibility of others follow suit.
 John Kasich may decide to seize a moment to lead the country the way he deems satisfactory.
 The Ohio governor could make his intentions known soon enough.